derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+**3) Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
   - [x] Go
   - [ ] Java
   - [ ] Rust